slashbade/Dynkin_computations/Readme.md

 Contains basic definition and operation for Lie algebra.

+## GeneralLinear

+Some definitions and operations for general linear Lie algebra.

 ## Reference

 - Computing Cartan subalgebras of Lie algebras, De Graaf et al., 1996